Lin Mo woke up with his face pressed into dirt.

 "What's wrong with him?" someone shouted.

-Lin Mo met the fifth-layer disciple's eyes.
+Lin Mo looked at the fifth-layer disciple.

-Then he relaxed.
+Then he stopped resisting.

-The blade pierced his throat.
+The blade slid into his throat.

 Darkness folded inward.